carlosefr/atmega/README.md

 Arduino IDE Versions
 ====================

-These files are meant for Arduino IDE 1.6 or later.
-Get the "ide-1.0.x" release from the "releases" section on GitHub if you're using Arduino 1.0.
+These configuration files are meant for Arduino IDE 1.6 or later.
+If you're using Arduino 1.0 you'll need to get the "ide-1.0.x" release from the "releases" section on GitHub instead.

+Tips
+====

+If you're using an ATmega that already has the Arduino bootloader inside or has otherwise been configured to require an external clock source, you may get an `avrdude: Yikes!
+Invalid device signature.` error.
+In this case, connect an appropriate external clock source to it (most likely 16 MHz) and try again.
+Once the ATmega has been configured to use its internal clock source, you can remove the external one and the error won't happen again.